Beating the Harmonic lower bound for online bin packing: The algorithm

 \section{The algorithm \SonofH}

 For our algorithm {\SonofH} we have set initial values as follows.
-The right part of Table \ref{tab:sonofharm} below contain item sizes and corresponding $\redfrac_i$ values that were set manually, separated by semicolons.
-Numbers of the form $1/i$ until the value $t_N$ are added automatically by our program if they are not listed below, up to $1/50$; for smaller items, we (automatically) merge some consecutive classes without loss of performance to speed up the binary search.
+The right part of Table \ref{tab:sonofharm} below contains item sizes and corresponding $\redfrac_i$ values that were set manually.
+Some numbers of the form $1/i$ until the value $t_\rTypes$ are added automatically by our program if they are not listed below (see below for details on how these are selected).

 The remaining values $\redfrac_i$ are set automatically using heuristics designed to speed up the search and minimize the resulting upper bound.
-In the range $(1/3,1/2]$, we automatically generate item sizes (with corresponding values $\redfrac_i$ and $\redspace_i$) that are less than $t_N$ apart to ensure uniqueness of $q^1$ and $q^2$: no non-sand item can be packed into any bin of pattern $q^1$ or $q^2$.
-The value $\Gamma$ specifies how much room is used by red items of size at most $1/14$; larger items ($\le1/3$) use at most $1/3$ room.
+In the range $(1/3,1/2]$, we automatically generate item sizes (with corresponding values $\redfrac_i$ and $\redspace_i$) that are less than $t_\rTypes$ apart to ensure uniqueness of $q^1$ and $q^2$: no non-sand item can be packed into any bin of pattern $q^1$ or $q^2$.
+The value $\Gamma$ specifies an upper bound on how much room is used by red items of size at most $1/14$; larger items ($\le1/3$) use at most $1/3$ room.
 Since we have this bound $\Gamma$, we also add size thresholds of the form $\Gamma/i$ for $i=1,2,3,4$, to ensure that items just below this threshold can be packed without leaving much space unused.

-The last parameter is some item size $\mathfrak{t}=t_j$.
+The last parameter is some item size $\mathcal{T}=t_j$.
 Above this size, we generate all item sizes of the form $1/i$ for $i>3$.
-Below this size, we skip some item sizes using a heuristic that ensures that the performance of the algorithm is not affected (basically, we make sure that the expansion does not become larger than that of items above this threshold).
+Below this size, we skip some item sizes as described below.

 Our program uses an exact representation of fractions, with numerators and denominators of potentially unbounded size, in order to avoid rounding errors.
-The source code and the full list of all types and parameters can be found on the first author's website \url{http://people.mpi-inf.mpg.de/~heydrich/extremeHarmonic/index.html}.
+The source code and the full list of all types and parameters as determined by the program can be found at \url{https://sheydrich.github.io/ExtremeHarmonic/}.
 In Appendix \ref{sec:sh-all-params}, we provide an alternative set of parameters, which give a competitive ratio of 1.583 with a much smaller set of knapsack problems to check.